 - Orchestrate listening sessions by administration, faculty, and staff about first-generation students’ experiences and needs on campus.

-- Distribution first-generation swag to promote your celebration events and continued opportunities.
+- Distribute first-generation swag to promote your celebration events and continued opportunities.

 - Host a snack break for first-generation students to celebrate their success.
 Invite first-generation leaders, faculty, and staff to attend.